 Indie Traveller style guide

-We’re most interested in practical travel guide-style content, though this can have some personal observations sprinkled throughout.
-The voice of the article is still you, a traveller, and not a generalized travel guide voice — though articles should always have a clear benefit to the reader.
+We’re most interested in practical travel guide-style content, not human interest stories or travel diaries.
+That said, the travel guides can have some personal observations sprinkled throughout, and can be written in a semi-narrative way depending on format.
+The voice of the article is still you, a traveller, and not a generalized travel guide voice — though articles should always have a clear practical benefit to the reader.

 - No hypey or glossy magazine language.
 Words like “perfection”, “seduced”, “secret”, “X is the new Y” are not our thing.
 Keep it casual and real.
 Be honest about what readers should expect, good and bad.

 - Show don’t tell.
 Descriptions bring places to life.
 Instead of just saying it’s ‘off the beaten track’, try including some details and context that will already make this clear.
 (Maybe it’s a “sleepy town where you’ll only find some farmers, unplucked chickens, and a few roadside stalls selling moped fuel by the bottle”.
-This speaks to the imagination much more.)
+Try to speak to the imagination.)

 - Be super informative.
 We love seeing down-to-Earth, comprehensive, and genuinely useful articles.